-Letters of recommendation are a key part of your application.
-Strong ones provide meaningful support, and a lukewarm one can really hurt you.
-In this post we’ll answer two questions: Who should write in support of your PhD application?
-And how can you make sure your letters are as good as they can be?
+Letters of recommendation (LORs) are a key part of your application.
+Strong ones provide meaningful support, while a lukewarm one can really hurt your chances for admission.
+In this post, we’ll answer two questions: Who should write in support of your PhD application?
+How can you make sure your LORs are as good as they can be?